jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Attention

-The key difference between a LSTM model and the one with attention is that attention pays attention to specific area.
+The key difference between a LSTM model and the one with attention is that "attention" pays attention to particular areas or objects.
 For example, at the beginning of the caption creation, we start with an empty context.
-Our first attention is on the man walking towards us, and we make the first word prediction "A".
-We update the context to be "A" with a continous focus on the man.
-Once we predict the second word as "man", we move our attention to what he is holding.
-By continue exploring the attention area and updating the context, we generate an image caption.
+Our first attention area starts with the man who walks towards us.
+We make the first word prediction "A", and update the context to "A" with a continous focus on the man.
+We make a prediction of the word "man" based on the context "A" and the current attention area.
+To make the next prediction, our attention shifts to what he is doing.
+By continue exploring the attention area and updating the context, we generate an image caption like " A man is walking with a couple plastic containers in an intersection towards me."
 Mathematically, we are trying to replace the image $$ x $$ in LSTM model,

 $$
 h_{t} = f(x, h_{t-1})